Safari In Lower Zambezi National Park

 The best safaris in Lower Zambezi National Park

 Lower Zambezi is best-known for its canoe safaris, which take place on the Zambezi river.
-Guests can book 3-5 day canoe safaris which involve overnight stays at bush camps along the riverbank.
+It is possible to organise multi-day canoe safaris with overnight stays at bush camps along the riverbank, but you'll need a specialist operator.

 A canoe safari allows you to get to some of the more remote parts of the Lower Zambezi National Park.
 Your canoe safari guide will direct you through the waterways, where you’ll encounter big game including elephants, hippos, crocodiles and baboons.
 Most canoe trips are self-supporting and you’ll be wild camping along the riverbank or on isolated islands.